tigrelau/tigrelau/README.md

 ###

-<p align="left">Guided by a dedication to quality and innovation, I pursue excellence with creativity and precision.
-I build intuitive, accessible and secure user experiences, focusing on optimized performance and seamless back-end integration.</p>
+<p align="left">Guided by a commitment to quality and innovation, I strive to develop software that is not only functional, but also meaningful.
+My goal is to deliver scalable, user-centric solutions with a balance of creativity and technical precision from frontend experiences to backend logic and integration.</p>

 ###